-GEB 4520 Legal and Ethical Environment of Business
+GEB 4520 Legal and Ethical Environment of Business 40 hours, 4 credits

 This course presents an overview of the law, legal system, and ethics and how they apply to the business world and business transactions.
 Public and private law are addressed.
 Critical thinking and ethical analysis are key areas of focus throughout the course.
 This course includes educational resources from Harvard Business Publishing.

-Prerequisites: Business Ethics: Business Law
+Prerequisites: Business Ethics or Business Law